docker/docs/release-notes/docker-compose.md

 New Features

 - Interactive mode for `docker-compose run` and `docker-compose exec` is now supported on Windows platforms.
-Please note that the `docker` binary is required to be present on the system for this feature to work.
+The `docker` binary is required to be present on the system for this feature to work.

 - Introduced version 2.1 of the `docker-compose.yml` specification.
 This